 Economic context

-State support for the media depends directly on their promoting the government agenda and official propaganda.
-Independent media, deprived of government subsidies, rely entirely on advertising.
-For that, they compete with pro-government media, who have the resources to lower advertising rates.
+State support for the media depends directly on their promotion of the government’s agenda and official propaganda.
+Independent media, deprived of government subsidies, rely entirely on advertising and are in competition with pro-government media that can afford to lower their advertising rates.

 Sociocultural context